Cal State LA Honors College

 Honors College Scholars. $2,000 ($8,000 over four years) will be awarded to incoming Honors College freshmen who have demonstrated great potential, motivation, and a commitment to education.

 Requirements, Good Standing, and Probation

-Honors College students remain in good standing if they maintain an overall and Cal State LA GPA of 3.3 or higher, complete required honors courses on schedule and participate in Honors College activities each quarter.
+Honors College students remain in good standing if they maintain an overall and Cal State LA GPA of 3.3 or higher, complete required honors courses on schedule and participate in Honors College activities each semester.
 Students are placed on honors probation if their overall or Cal State LA grade point average falls between 3.0 and 3.3 and/or if they do not complete required honors courses or approved substitutions.
 Students on probation must maintain a term GPA of 3.3 or above and will be restored to good standing once their overall and Cal State LA GPA return to 3.3.

-Students may lose their honors college privileges, including priority registration, if their overall or Cal State LA GPA falls below 3.0 for more than one quarter or if they fail to take required honors core courses and sequences on schedule; they may also lose their privileges if they fail to demonstrate active participation in Honors College activities.
+Students may lose their honors college privileges, including priority registration, if their overall or Cal State LA GPA falls below 3.0 for more than one semester or if they fail to take required honors core courses and sequences on schedule; they may also lose their privileges if they fail to demonstrate active participation in Honors College activities.